 Christian formation is the lifelong process of growing with and toward God.
 Every experience in our lives can provide us with the opportunity to express our faith; the challenge we face is recognizing these opportunities and learning ways to live a sometimes counter-cultural life in a secular world.

-A Course during Lent is offered each year on the Sundays.
+A Course during Lent is usually offered each year.
 Recent ones:

 2016: Luke: five talks by local clergy.

 2014: Henri Nouwen’s The Return of the Prodigal Son: A Story of Homecoming.

 A Menu of Chrisitian Formation opportunities is here.